dolbeysystems/fusion-cac-web-docs/content/release-notes/v2.58/_index.md

 **CACTWO-6493 {{< rawhtml >}}<span style="color:#1F497D">(Enhancement)</span>{{< /rawhtml >}}**

-When a user selects a workgroup that is not custom from the worklist, if there was a custom workgroup column in the account list it was automatically being hiddern.
+When a user selects a workgroup that is not custom from the worklist, if there was a custom workgroup column in the account list it was automatically being hidden.
 This will no longer happened.

 <hr style="height:1px;border-width:0;color:gray;background-color:black">